currentxchange/purple-explainer/Economic-Brief.md

 `eosio.token`-based [purplepurple](https://wax.bloks.io/account/purplepurple) on WAX blockchain

 ## Utility
 🟣 PURPLE provides 1 Upvote per day on 1 piece of content when held by an Everstone NFT.
-Each Everstone can hold 288 PURPLE, equal to 288 daily Ups max.
+Each Everstone can hold 64 PURPLE, equal to 432 daily Ups max through scaling rewards.
 Everstones give content a boost, while also limiting how much influence one PURPLE holder can have on the Top Charts.

 PURPLE will be used across all current + future [cXc.world](https://cxc.world) mapps.
 PURPLE is divisible up to 8 decimal places.